When They Don’t Get It

 The “non-homeschooling” contingent will assemble and take over for the “state” on your behalf.
 While passing the glazed carrots to little Theo, Aunt Tilda will quiz: “What’s 2 times 6, darling?”
 Not to be outdone, your mother-in-law will probe 6th grader Emily: “Do you get out much, sweetheart?
 Have you any friends?”
-Your father will subtly remind you that you haven’t got a degree in education and with the economy the way it is, wouldn’t it be wiser to get a part time job in your specific field to help support your husband rather than wasting your time all day in the house?
-Finally, your brother (whose wife works full time outside the home) wonders how you can stand to be with your kids all day, every day.
+Your father will subtly remind you that you don’t have a degree in education and with the economy the way it is, wouldn’t it be wiser to get a part time job in your specific field to help support your husband rather than wasting your time all day in the house?
+Finally, your brother wonders how you can stand to be with your kids all day, every day.

-Even if your family is supportive, you may find yourself at a Christmas party where other adults pretend curiosity about your choice to homeschool while conveying thinly veiled skepticism about your qualifications (yes, that happens to me frequently).
+Even if your family is supportive, though, you may find yourself at a holiday party where other adults pretend curiosity about your choice to homeschool while conveying thinly veiled skepticism about your qualifications.

 1. Don’t justify your choice by touting your credentials or qualifications.